Estimates on Learning Rates for Multi-Penalty Distribution Regression: Related work and discussions

-We make a comparison between this work and those in existing literature.
-In the past decade, studies on classical regularized least squares regression are on the way towards maturity.
+We make some comparisons between this work and those in the existing literature.
+In the past decade, studies on classical regularized least squares regression are on the way toward maturity.
 Various approaches are utilized to analyze the minimax learning rates of regularized least squares regression.
-Recently, studies just turn to the learning rates of distribution regression.
+Recently, studies have just turned to the learning rates of distribution regression.
 Theoretical investigation on distribution regression is very limited.
-To the best of our knowledge, the only existing works on learning theory analysis of learning rates of distribution regression scheme \eqref{alone} are contained in \cite{fang} and \cite{only}.
-In Theorem \ref{thm1} and Corollary \ref{thm2}, we show that an optimal learning rate of \be \nono E\bigg[\big\|f_{\hat{D},\la_1,\la_2}-f_{\rho}\big\|_{\rho}\bigg]=\o\big(|D|^{-\f{r}{2r+\beta}}\big). \ee for multi-penalty distribution regression is obtained for $\f{1}{2}\leq r\leq 1$.
-The results improve the work of \cite{only} and \cite{fang} to a more general setting.
-Specifically, the optimal rates cover the case of \cite{only} with $r=1/2$, in contrast to the suboptimal rate of $E[\|f_{\hat{D},\la}-f_{\rho}\|^2]=\o(|D|^{-\f{2}{5}})$.
-Also, the rates coincide with the optimal rate in \cite{fang} and this work improves the result in \cite{fang} to a more general setting by considering the additional penalty with parameter $\la_2$ and a bounded operator $\ii$ in its multi-penalty regularization framework.
-It can be observed that, the results of \cite{fang} can be treated as a degenerate case of this work with $\la_2=0$.
-Since we do not impose coercive condition on operator $\ii$ except for its boundedness, the algorithm \eqref{algorithm} presents potential flexibility in handling distribution regression.
-On the other hand, all existing results in distribution regression literature consider the case when the regression function $f_{\rho}\in \huaH_K$.
-For $f_{\rho}$ satisfying the regularity condition $r\in(0,1/2)$, namely $f_{\rho}$ dose not belongs to $\huaH_K$, the mini-max analysis on learning rate has not been carried out for distribution regression.
-In Theorem \ref{thm3} and Corollary \ref{thm4} of this work, we handle this setting and improve the analyzable regularity range to $(0,1]$ from existing works \cite{fang} and \cite{only}.
+To the best of our knowledge, the only existing works on learning theory analysis of learning rates of distribution regression scheme {\eqref{alone}} are contained in \cite{fang} and \cite{only}.
+In {Theorem~\ref{thm1}} and {Theorem~\ref{thm2}}, we show that an optimal learning rate of